templecloud/website/lessons/3d-basic-rendering/volume-rendering-for-developers/intro-volume-rendering.md

 ![Figure 1: the greater the distance or the greater the density the lower the internal transmittance value.](/images/volume-rendering-developers/voldev-expfunction.png)

 The greater the absorption coefficient or the distance, the smaller T. The Beer-Lambert law equation returns a number in the range 0-1.
 If the distance or the absorption coefficient is 0, the equation returns 1.
 For very large numbers of either the distance or the density, T gets closer to 0.
 For a fixed distance, T decreases as we increase the absorption coefficient.
 For a fixed absorption coefficient, T decreases as we increase the distance.
 The further light travels in the volume, the more it gets absorbed.
 The more particles in the volume, the more light gets absorbed.
 Simple.
-You can see this effect in figure 1.
+You can see this effect in Figure 1.

 An absorbing-only medium is transparent (not translucid) but dims images seen through it (e.g.: beer, wine, gemstones, tinted glass).